 Image sizes can now be changed in the Customizer.
 Go to Appearance > Customize > WooCommerce > Product Images.

-Here you can set the thumbnail image size (Main image width, Thumbnail width, and Thumbnail cropping).
+If you’re using a different WordPress theme, you might see things like thumbnail image size options (Main image width, Thumbnail width, and Thumbnail cropping).

 Image heights have intentionally been removed, as they are calculated automatically based on your settings.
 It’s worth noting here that your main featured image or single product image no longer has any crop settings.
 They will always show uncropped.